 Szechuan tofu, also known as Sichuan tofu or Schezwan tofu, is a classic and highly flavorful Chinese dish originating from the Sichuan province.
 It’s bold and spicy with cubed tofu simmered in a savory sauce.

-The dish is similar too Mapo Tofu but there are some key differences.
-Mapo Tofu is made with silken tofu and minced meat, usually pork of beef.
-In this Szechuan style tofu, it’s completely vegetarian, allowing the tofu to shine.
+The dish is similar to Mapo Tofu but there are some key differences.
+Mapo Tofu is made with silken tofu and minced meat, usually pork or beef.
+In this Szechuan-style tofu, it’s completely vegetarian, allowing the tofu to shine.
 Firm tofu is used instead and stir-fried until crispy—perfect as a main dish served over steamed rice and served with stir-fried vegetables.

 Why You’ll Love This Szechuan Tofu Recipe

-It’s all about the tofu!
-Quality is top priority and we only used the best in this recipe.
+These ingredients work together to give you that amazing mix of spice, crunch, and flavor.
+But, it’s really all about the tofu!
+Quality is top priority and we only used the best in this recipe:

-• Extra Firm Tofu – This is the most important ingredient, and for a good reason.
+Extra Firm Tofu – This is the most important ingredient, and for a good reason.
+It soaks up the bold Szechuan flavors beautifully.
 Using a handmade, traditional tofu like Hodo gives this recipe extra oomph with its high protein content, incredible flavor, and super rich & creamy texture.
+Press the tofu before cooking to remove excess moisture for a crispier texture.
+You can substitute with cubes of tempeh or slices of seitan if you prefer a different protein with a chewy bite.
+For a soy-free version, try this red lentil tofu recipe!

 How To Make Szechuan Style Tofu